 Where To Stay In George Town When You Visit Penang

-Before you book your flight, let’s look at some of the places where to stay in Penang.
+Before booking your flight, let’s look at some places to stay in Penang.

-If this is your first time traveling to Penang – did you know that the lovely city was international movies were shot here.
+If this is your first time traveling to Penang, did you know that international movies were shot here in the lovely city?

 Indochine (1992), Beyond Rangoon (1995), Anna and the King (1999), BBC Channel 4 TV series Indian Summers screened (2015–16), Crazy Rich Asians (2018), and a host of other HK movies.

 Now you’re probably thinking, no wonder Penang looks so familiar.